 One of the joys of black and white portrait photography is that traditional beauty is not a requirement.
 Look for something unusual to capture in the subject.
 This could be using someone who is known for having a serious nature, getting them to let their hair down, and allowing the viewer to see another side of their personality.
 If you do not already know them, it can be difficult to get them to let their inhibitions out, but helping them relax will go a long way.

 You may have a list of poses in mind that you want to run through, but also keep an eye on your subject and look out for any characteristics that may be specific to them.
 Once they feel relaxed, you should spot moments worth capturing, so try to take some informal shots which may be of use, as well as the more formal poses.
 Decide which shot suits the subject best, such as close ups of the face, shots from the side, or full body.
 To capture a sense of character, a close up shot is best.

 Location shots are ideal for a sense of context.
 The focus should ultimately be on the subject, so it’s best to find somewhere that won’t impact this.
 It is a good idea to select somewhere that has a link to the subject, either directly or visually.
-If they had a favourite childhood haunt where they used to hang out, this may make for some memorable photos, because of their previous association with it.
+If they had a favorite childhood haunt where they used to hang out, this may make for some memorable photos, because of their previous association with it.
 Hopefully they have some happy memories, which will show up in the final image.
 The link with a location could be visual, where the surroundings simply suit the subject.

-About the Author
+About the Author:

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: